-See Section 3.4 for the minimum dosing frequency required with the Coarse Sand Media
+See section 3.4 for the minimum dosing frequency required with the Coarse Sand Media used as the filter media.

 2.12.2.
-In order to prevent differential settling when the mound is put into service, the filter media must have a uniform density throughout.
+To prevent differential settling when the mound is put into service, the filter media must have a uniform density throughout.